The multiplicity of abelian covers of splice quotient singularities: The maximal ideal cycle and the multiplicity

 \begin{lem} Let $\varphi\:W\to\tX$ be any surjective morphism such that $W$ is also a partial resolution of a surface singularity with exceptional set $\varphi ^{-1}(E)$.
 Assume that $\cD$ satisfies the GCD condition.
 Then $\varphi^*\cD$ also satisfies the GCD condition and $\varphi^*\gcd\cD=\gcd\varphi^*\cD$. \end{lem} \begin{proof} Let $U$ be as in \defref{d:GCD} and $\varphi_U=\varphi |_{\varphi ^{-1}(U)}$.
 Then we see that $\min \varphi_U^*\cD_U=\varphi_U^*\min \cD_U$ and $(\gcd\varphi^*\cD)|_{\varphi^{-1}(U)}=\varphi_U^*\gcd\cD|_U$. \end{proof}

 \begin{lem} Assume that $\min \cD$ is a finite set.
 Then there exists a birational morphism $\varphi\:W\to\tX$ such that $\varphi^*\cD$ satisfies the GCD condition.
 In fact, $\varphi$ is obtained by a finite succession of blowing-ups at singular points of exceptional sets where the GCD condition is not satisfied. \end{lem} \begin{proof} In \cite[6.4]{o.uac-rat}, $\cD$ is said to be locally ordered if $\{D_1, D_2\}$ satisfies the GCD condition for arbitrary $D_1, D_2\in \cD$.
-In \cite[6.5]{o.uac-rat}, it is proved that if $\cD$ is finite then there exists a finite succession of blowing-ups at singular points of exceptional sets where the property being locally ordered is not satisfied.
+By \cite[6.5]{o.uac-rat}, if $\cD$ is finite then there exists a morphism $\varphi\:W\to\tX$ with $\varphi^*\cD$ being locally ordered.
+In fact, $\varphi$ is obtained by a finite succession of blowing-ups at singular points of exceptional sets where the property being locally ordered is not satisfied.
 Applying this argument to the set $\min \cD$, we obtain the assertion. \end{proof}